TelluIoT/ThingML/testJar/README.md

 See Distributed_Tests_README.md

 ##Configuration
-In the file config.properties you can find the list of languages to be tested, and select testcases to be run.
+In the file config.properties you can use and combine three filters:
+ * `languageList`: contains the list of compilerId you wan to use.
+(Default: All)
+ * `categoryList` and `categoryUseBlackList`: If `categoryUseBlackList` is set to true, directories listed in `categoryList` and their children will be ignored.
+If  `categoryUseBlackList` is set to false, only directories listed in `categoryList` and their children will used.
+If not specified, all directories will be used.
+(Default: All)
+ * `useBlackList` ans `testList`: If `useBlackList` is set to true, tests listed in `testList` will be ignored, if set to false, only tests listed in `testList` will be used, and if not specified all tests will be used.
+(Default: All)

 ## Adding a test case
 In order to add a test case, one must add a ThingML file to the directory testJar/src/main/resources/tests/ containing the test.